 Incorporating principles of a defensible security program into software development

-Josh uses some real-life examples to depict different approaches used by companies that are successfully building security into their software development processes.
+Josh uses some real-life examples to depict different approaches used by companies that are successfully building security into their software development lifecycles.
 In doing so he emphasizes the importance of education and peer recognition in creating effective security programs.